ContextLogic Inc. (WISH) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for WISH is $1.70, which is $0.79 above than the current price.
-The public float for WISH is 582.35M, and at present, short sellers hold a 8.21% of that float.
-The average trading volume of WISH on February 16, 2023 was 24.59M shares.
+The average price point forecasted by analysts for ContextLogic Inc. (WISH) is $1.70, which is $0.95 above the current market price.
+The public float for WISH is 582.35M, and currently, short sellers hold a 8.21% ratio of that floaft.
+The average trading volume of WISH on February 21, 2023 was 25.33M shares.

 Analysts’ Opinion of WISH